spinkstowork/gridRegionSignals/README.md

   files, which might be overkill, but I wish anyone to be able so use make to build from the command line.

+  Using make does require installation of QT.
+So, there is a quick and dirty build script, quickBuild.sh, in the ioproj directory.
+It contains the compile and link steps, short and sweet, to generate the ioproj executable using g++.

 Testing

   - I made heavy use of data files.
 See the dot dat files in top directory.